dgaydukov/cert-spring5/files/spring5.md

 * Config server - distinct service that pull configuration from git or vault service and provide it to your microservices
 * Spring Cloud Bus - automatic update of configuration in the Config Server, once they has been committed to git server
 * Spring Cloud Stream - inter-service communacation with rabbitmq or kafka (can be used to propagate changes from config server to all microservices)
+* Hystrix (Cirbuit Breaker) - netflix library to handle bad responses from other microservices

 To work with eureka add this to your `pom.xml`
 ```